-Stroke is a life-changing condition, which leads to physical disability and mental setback.
+Stroke is a life-changing condition, which leads to physical disability and mental setbacks.
 After returning from the hospital, a patient suffering from a severe stroke may feel depressed and helpless as a result he might refrain from doing the prescribed exercises.
-Through this blog, we will provide you with exercises, which will not only improve patients function but also will boost their confidence for doing the tasks independently.
+Through this blog, we will provide you with exercises, which will not only improve patients' function but also will boost their confidence for doing the tasks independently.

 These exercises are based on Active-Passive Bilateral Therapy, a therapy in which a patient is asked to use the unaffected and the affected arms and legs together.
 This helps the two sides of the brain to work better together, as severe stroke is a condition that affects the balance between the two sides of the brain therefore these exercises help to restore the balance and improves hand and leg function.

 ARM STRETCHING EXERCISES

 - Sit on a chair with a table in the front, place 2 boxes on the table, now place your hand on the box and extend your elbow and stay in this position.

 - Lie down and hold your wrist with your healthy hand lift your arms backward lift as far as you can and stay in this position.

 - Place your elbow over a towel on the table.
 Hold your wrist with your unaffected hand and extend your elbow with the help of your unaffected hand stay in this position.